 2. Example: Microlearning in Training

-This is What Microlearning Looks Like as Online Support
+This is what Microlearning Looks Like as Online Support

-1. Microlearning Example “Look Forward to…” (Category: Support)
+1. Microlearning Example “Get Excited About…” (Category: Support)

 2. Microlearning Example “The Virtual Discussion” (Category: Reflect)